In U.K., Boris Johnson's Conservatives Lose Seat To Anti-Brexit Parties

 But Dodds ran against that idea and used her victory speech to issue a warning to Johnson, urging him to "stop playing with the future of our communities and rule out a no-deal Brexit now."

 The Liberal Democrats ran in a pact with two other pro-EU parties.
-The Brexit Party led by euroskeptic Nigel Farage, which has carved out an even harder-line than the Conservatives on leaving the EU, peeled away 10% of the vote from the Tories.
+The Brexit Party led by euroskeptic Nigel Farage, which has carved out an even harder line than the Conservatives on leaving the EU, peeled away 10% of the vote from the Tories.

 Even so, the Brecon and Radnorshire seat was easily won by Davies in 2017 and the vote may have been less a verdict on Brexit than it was on the incumbent's malfeasance, in which he admitted to falsifying several hundred pounds worth of office expenses.